cbursch13/RegEx-Tutorial/README.md

   No installation needed for this application it is simply a tutorial on an example regular expression for a URL.

   ## Usage
-  You read the tutorial and learn about a URL regular expression.
+  You read the tutorial about URL regular expression and learn more about a URL regular expression.

   ## How to Contribute
   [Contributor Covenant](https://www.contributor-covenant.org/)
   You can fork this repository if you want to add any additional information.

   ## Tests
-  No need to test this application becasue it is an inform only.
+  No need to test this application because it is an inform only.

   ## Questions?
   ### Reach me here: